 Using the above numbers, you can determine a rough estimate of the expected upgrade load by multiplying the total number of expected app instances for all cells with the size of the instance droplets.

-For more information on how Diego cells are upgraded, see Managing Diego Cell Limits During an Upgrade.
+For more information about how Diego cells are upgraded, see the Managing Diego Cell Limits During an Upgrade topic.